 - Attend an information session.

-Information sessions are held every Weds. from 3:30 – 4:30 p.m. and the second Tues. of each month from 6 – 7 p.m. to review program information and answer questions.
+The information session will review curriculum, course objectives, class schedules, career options, placement rates, student expectations, and answer questions.
+Information sessions are held every Weds. from 3:30 – 4:30 p.m. and the second Tues. of each month from 6 – 7 p.m.
 Register to attend an upcoming session.